 Some bonds don't fit with other categories and play by their own rules.
 These include bonds for lottery sales retailers, medical marijuana dispensaries, auctioneers, and boxing and MMA promoters, among others.

 The following Ohio bonds are requested more than others at Jet.
-Get right into in by selecting your bond category below.
+Get right in by selecting your bond category below.